cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 Full details of all of the Work Queue functions can be found in the [Work Queue API](http://ccl.cse.nd.edu/software/manuals/api/html/work__queue_8h.html).

-## Running python functions as Work Queue tasks
+## Running Python Functions as PythonTasks

-The `work_queue` python module provides `PythonTask`, which extends `work_queue.Task` to better integrate with python code.
-In particular, `PythonTask` is not defined with a command line to execute, but with a python function and its arguments, such as:
+The `work_queue` python module also provides `PythonTask`, which extends `work_queue.Task` to better integrate with python code.
+In particular, `PythonTask` is not defined with a command line to execute, but with a Python function and its arguments, like this:

 ```python
 import work_queue as wq